-Advanced Cell Biology is designed for graduate students who need in-depth knowledge in the areas of cell and molecular biology and related fields.
+Advanced Cell Biology is designed for graduate students who need in-depth knowledge in the area of cell biology and related fields.
 The course is based on the critical reading and discussion of selected journal reviews and articles in cell biology.
 It is a discussion-based course.
 The goals include learning basic principles in cell structure and function and developing analytical skills in experimental cell biology.